27 scuba diving safety rules; tips to become a better and safer diver

 Also, make sure you know the area in which you are diving.
 Understand the state of the tides, will there be any currents and what’s the visibility likely to be.
 Plan for what type of dive area it is.
 How cold will the water be?

-8. Wait 24 hours before you fly after your diving
+8. Wait 24 hours before you fly after scuba diving

 Never fly straight after diving.
 If you use a dive computer, this will tell you when you are safe to fly.
 However, I always recommend being extra cautious on this one.
 Always leave at least 24 hours between your last dive and when you fly, even if you’re safe to fly in a shorter period according to your dive computer.